 By Andreas Voniatis

-Best Generative Engine Optimization Agency Statistics: USA 2025
+Best Generative Engine Optimization (GEO) Agency Statistics: USA 2026

-Generative Engine Optimization (GEO) agencies are setting a new pace for how businesses approach growth in 2025.
+Generative Engine Optimization (GEO), also known as AI SEO, agencies are setting a new pace for how businesses approach growth in 2026.
 By combining generative intelligence with strategy and storytelling, these agencies are helping brands capture attention in ways that traditional search methods can’t match.
 GEO has become a creative and analytical force shaping how businesses connect, convert, and compete.

-To find out what 1,655,742 business leaders in the US’ opinions were, we utilized AI-driven audience profiling to synthesize insights from online discussions for a full year, ending 6th October 2025, to a high statistical confidence level.
-Their insights offer a clear, data-backed snapshot of what sets the best GEO agencies apart, and where the biggest opportunities still lie.
+To find out what 1,655,742 business leaders in the US’ opinions were, we used AI-driven audience profiled industry analysis to synthesize insights from online discussions for a full year, ending 7th February 2026, where responses were collected from across X, Reddit, TikTok, LinkedIn, Threads, and BlueSky; within a 95% confidence interval and 8% margin of error.
+These insights offer a clear, data-backed snapshot of what sets the best GEO agencies apart, and where the biggest opportunities still lie.

 Index